nfraz007/first_node_vue/README.md

 # First Node Express Vue MongoDB APP

 This is my first node app which is a todo app.
 In this small app I was just exploring node.
-In this I have learnt some basic stuff about this latest framework.
+In this I have learn some basic stuff about this latest framework.
+I have used MVC architechture for creating API, axios for calling API.

 ## Technologies
-* **Frontend:** Vue JS, Bootstrap, SCSS
+* **Frontend:** Vue JS, Bootstrap, SCSS, Axios
 * **Backend:** Node JS, Express JS, Mongo DB

 ## Features